solaiires/vacation-android-app/README.md

 Take this opportunity to create or add to a simple resume portfolio to highlight and showcase your work for future use in career search, experience, and education!

-if i change this does it work.
+if i change this does it work. trying again.